-The Christmas tree lower back is a bodybuilding slang used to describe very lean lower spinal erectors around the lumbar area.
-When the fat around the lower back is reduced to a minimum, the area resembles a Christmas tree.
+The term “Christmas tree lower back” is a bodybuilding slang describing lean and detailed spinal erectors around the lumbar area.
+When the fat around the lower back region is reduced to a minimum, the area resembles a Christmas tree.
 The term emerged in the 70s after Sammir Bannout brought the idea of back conditioning to a whole new level.

-Which are the best exercises to develop the spinal erectors?
+The best exercises for the spinal erectors?

 There are two classics – weighted hyperextensions and deadlifts.

 If you are doing deadlifts specifically to develop your back, stick with the conventional version instead of the sumo because it places more stress on the area.